Babuvirus

 Babuvirus is a genus of viruses, in the family Nanoviridae.
 Musa species serve as natural hosts.
 There are three species in this genus.
 Diseases associated with this genus include: stunting, severe necrosis and early plant death.
 BBTV induces banana bunchy top disease (BBTD).

 Taxonomy

-The following species are included in the genus:
+The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: